 Symptoms of Spinal Cord Injuries

-Suppose you feel that you are suffering from the loss of strength in any of your limbs, or you have problems with sensitivity, mobility, and other bodily functions.
+Suppose you feel that you’re suffering from the loss of strength in any of your limbs, or you have problems with sensitivity, mobility, and other bodily functions.
 In that case, you could be suffering from a spinal cord injury.
-Don’t wait to seek medical help, you require a diagnosis.
+Do not wait to seek medical help, you require a diagnosis.

 Symptoms of a spinal cord injury include:

 - Sensitivity: loss of sensation or reduced sensation, including the ability to feel hot, cold, and touch.